Laksith-Nawarathna/fuel-pass-clone-app/README.md

    git clone https://github.com/Eranga-Bandara/fuel-pass-clone-app.git
    ```
 2. Open a terminal from the cloned project location.
-Then run following command to build an executable jar file.
+Then run the following command to create an executable jar file.

    ```sh
    mvn clean package
    ```
-3. Then locate the fuel-pass-app-clone.jar file and use the following command to run the file.
+3. Then locate the fuel-pass-app-clone.jar file and use the following command to execute the file.

    ```sh
    java -jar fuel-pass-app-clone.jar